pnggroup/pngcheck/TESTING.md

 - **Valid PNGs**: Various formats, bit depths, interlacing
 - **Invalid PNGs**: Corrupted headers, bad checksums, truncated files

-**Note:** The PNG suite tests are not committed to the repository due to licensing considerations.
-Instead, the test management tool (`test/bin/pngcheck-test`) downloads the PNG files from the PngSuite website when needed.
-This ensures that the tests remain up-to-date with the latest PNG suite files.
+**Note:** The PngSuite files are committed to the repository at `test/fixtures/pngsuite/`, where its LICENSE also resides.

 ## Test management